James Naismith: University of Kansas

 In 1935, the National Association of Basketball Coaches (founded by Naismith's pupil Phog Allen) collected money so the 74-year-old Naismith could witness the introduction of basketball into the official Olympic sports program of the 1936 Summer Olympic Games in Berlin.
 There, Naismith handed out the medals to three North American teams: the United States, for the gold medal, Canada, for the silver medal, and Mexico, for their bronze medal.
 During the Olympics, he was named the honorary president of the International Basketball Federation.
 When Naismith returned, he commented that seeing the game played by many nations was the greatest compensation he could have received for his invention.
 In 1937, Naismith played a role in the formation of the National Association of Intercollegiate Basketball, which later became the National Association of Intercollegiate Athletics (NAIA).

 Naismith became professor emeritus at Kansas when he retired in 1937 at the age of 76.
 In addition to his years as a coach, for a total of almost 40 years, Naismith worked at the school and during those years, he also served as its athletic director and was also a faculty member at the school.
 In 1939, Naismith suffered a fatal brain hemorrhage.
 He was interred at Memorial Park Cemetery in Lawrence, Kansas.
 His masterwork "Basketball — its Origins and Development" was published posthumously in 1941.
 Also in 1941, the National Academy of Kinesiology (née American Academy of Physical Education) recognized Naismith (posthumously) for creating the game of basketball by granting him their "Creative Award".

-In Lawrence, Naismith has a road named in his honor, Naismith Drive, which runs in front of Allen Fieldhouse and James Naismith Court therein are named in his honor, despite Naismith's having the worst record in school history.
-Naismith Valley Park, located at the south end of Naismith Drive in Lawrence is also named in his honor.
-Naismith Hall, a dormitory, is located on the northeast corner of the intersection of 19th Street with Naismith Drive on the KU campus is also named for him.
+In Lawrence, Naismith has a road named in his honor, Naismith Drive, which runs in front of Allen Fieldhouse.
+James Naismith Court in Allen Fieldhouse is named in his honor as well.
+Naismith Valley Park and the dormitory Naismith Hall are also named after him.